jklsnt/taproot3/src/history/history11/KBxOriginNarrativesForFheUnitedStates.md

 		- narratives are inherently distorted/incomplete

 - narrativisation
+	- process,
+	- leads to incomplete/distorted narrative
 - america good
+	- given the 'america good' set of values, the narrative becomes...
+		- "america is unquestionably good?"
 - america bad
+	- the flipside
 - both have truth
 	- we should look to multiple narratives
 		- embrace the truth in each even when they conflict